enestaner/leetcode_problems/README.md

 Answer: Insert all elements to map.
 Check if it is in the map first or second time then add the result vector.

+#### 125. VALID PALINDROME

+Answer: First check the chars of string.
+If it is between 'a'-'z' or '0'-'9' add it directly to temp string.
+If it is between 'A'-'Z' then add 32 to make this lower case according to ASCII table.

 #### 217. CONTAINS DUPLICATE

 Answer: First sort the array.
 Then check every element if the nearby element are same then return true.